Teaching through Performance

 We will study this time period using texts such as Howard Zinn's A People's History of the United States, and others.
 Each quarter students will be asked to write a research paper on a subject of interest to them from this time period.
 From these papers, groups of students will work together to write a script (involving both theater and music) that attempts to teach to an audience what the creators learned of this period in American history.
 These performances will then be given for our class (during the first quarter) and then at local high schools (during the second quarter).
 Alongside our historical work, we will study plays and operas that provide different models of how to represent social problems.

 Our program will attempt to make a strong link between the intellectual study of a subject and its realization as a musical/theatrical project; the purpose of these research-based projects is the creation of an art that attempts to teach what the teachers have learned.
 In other words: We believe that our research is a key component of our creativity.
 Students should expect to devote about half of their time to analytical work (library research and writing) and the other half to composition and rehearsal.
 Students should also be prepared to engage in thoughtful and occasionally challenging conversations about issues of identity, particularly around race and class.

-education, theater/performance studies, and community organizing.
+This offering will prepare you for careers and advanced study in: education, theater/performance studies, and community organizing.

 $40 per quarter for performance tickets.